aptos-foundation/AIPs/aips/aip-41.md

     /// `Randomness` objects via `randomness_amplify`.
     struct Randomness { /* ... */ };

     /// Generates different randomness based on the given seed and the calling contract's address.
-Will return the same `Randomness` object if called with the same seed. public fun generate<T>(seed: &T): Randomness { /* ... */ }
+    /// **WARNING:** Will return the same `Randomness` object if called with the same seed. public fun generate<T>(seed: &T): Randomness { /* ... */ }

     /// Amplifies the generated randomness object into multiple objects.